-- APR for balance transfers: 0 percent introductory APR for the first 12 billing cycles for balances transferred within 60 days after opening your account.
-After that, the APR for balance transfers is 13.99 percent to 23.99 percent variable
+- Intro APR for balance transfers: 0 percent introductory APR for the first 15 billing cycles on balances transferred within 60 days after opening your account.
+After that, the APR for balance transfers is 15.99 percent to 25.99 percent (variable)

 - Annual fee: $0

 - Balance transfer fee: 3 percent of the amount of each transfer or $5, whichever is greater

 - Foreign transaction fee: 2 percent of each foreign transaction in U.S. dollars and 3 percent of each foreign transaction in a foreign currency